Phase transitions in time complexity of Brownian circuits: Abstract

 \section{Abstract}

-Brownian circuits implement computation through stochastic transitions driven by thermal fluctuations.
-While the energetic costs of such fluctuation-driven computation have been extensively studied within stochastic thermodynamics, much less is known about its computational complexity, in particular how computation time scales with circuit size.
-Here, the computation time of explicitly designed Brownian circuits is investigated numerically via the first-passage time to a completed state.
-For arithmetic circuits such as adders, varying the forward transition rate induces a sharp change in the scaling behavior of the mean computation time, from linear to exponential in circuit size.
-This change can be interpreted as an easy-hard transition in computational time complexity.
-The transition suggests that, for meaningful computational tasks, achieving efficient polynomial-time computation generically requires a finite forward bias, corresponding to a nonzero energy input.
-As a counterexample, it is shown that arbitrary logical operations can be reduced to an effectively one-dimensional stochastic process, for which the zero-bias limit lines within the computationally efficient (easy) regime.
-However, realizing such a one-dimensional normal form unavoidably leads to an exponential increase in circuit size.
-These results reveal a fundamental trade-off between computation time, circuit size, and energy input in Brownian circuits, and demonstrate that phase transitions in time complexity provide a natural framework for characterizing the cost of fluctuation-driven computation.
+Brownian circuits perform computations using stochastic transitions driven by thermal fluctuations.
+While the energetic costs of such fluctuation-driven computation have been extensively studied within stochastic thermodynamics, much less is known about its computational complexity, in particular, how computation time scales with circuit size.
+In this work, the computation time for explicitly designed Brownian circuits is numerically investigated via the first-passage time to a completed state.
+For arithmetic circuits such as adders, varying the forward transition rate induces a sharp change in the scaling behavior of the mean computation time with circuit size, from linear to exponential.
+This change can be interpreted as an easy--hard transition in computational time complexity.
+The transition suggests that, for meaningful computational tasks, achieving efficient polynomial-time computation generally requires a finite forward bias corresponding to a nonzero energy input.
+As a counterexample, we show that arbitrary logical operations can be reduced to an effective one-dimensional stochastic process in which the zero-bias limit lies within the computationally efficient (easy) regime.
+However, achieving such a one-dimensional normal form unavoidably leads to an exponential increase in circuit size.
+These results reveal a fundamental trade-off between computation time, circuit size, and energy input in Brownian circuits and demonstrate that phase transitions in time complexity provide a natural framework for characterizing the cost of fluctuation-driven computation.